McLaren M12

 The McLaren M12 was an open-cockpit racing car developed by Bruce McLaren Motor Racing in 1969, solely for the purpose of selling to customers in the Can-Am series.
 The M12 combined elements from two of McLaren's previous efforts, the M6 series and the M8 series.

 Chaparral Cars used an M12 in the early 1969 Can-Am season while their own model's development had been delayed.

 Development

-Per Geoge Eaton, who bought a M12 from McLaren, McLaren told him "the M12's were originally to be built for an assault on LeMans".
+Per George Eaton, who bought a M12 from McLaren, McLaren told him "the M12's were originally to be built for an assault on LeMans".
 The cars were developed to take the M6GT Coupe bodywork.
 Parts on the M12's had M6GT cast directly into the uprights.
-Unfortunatlely, the FIA did not accept the M12 under homologation rules so McLaren was forced to abandon the project.
+Unfortunately, the FIA did not accept the M12 under homologation rules so McLaren was forced to abandon the project.
 Since they had many monocoque chassis' already built, the plans were changed for the M12 to be a roadster and sell them as customer cars for the CanAm series.